-2. Offences and sanctions
+2. Infringements and sanctions

-Once the referee has signalled for a penalty kick to be taken, the kick must be taken; if it is not taken, the referee may take disciplinary action before signalling again for the kick to be taken.
+Once the referee has signalled for a penalty kick to be taken, the kick must be taken.
 If, before the ball is in play, one of the following occurs:

-- the player taking the penalty kick or a team-mate offends: - if the ball enters the goal, the kick is retaken - if the ball does not enter the goal, the referee stops play and restarts with an indirect free kick except for the following when play will be stopped and restarted with an indirect free kick, regardless of whether or not a goal is scored:
+the player taking the penalty kick or a team-mate infringes the Laws of the Game:

+- if the ball enters the goal, the kick is retaken - if the ball does not enter the goal, the referee stops play and restarts with an indirect free kick except for the following when play will be stopped and restarted with an indirect free kick, regardless of whether or not a goal is scored:

-- a penalty kick is kicked backwards - a team-mate of the identified kicker takes the kick; the referee cautions the player who took the kick - feinting to kick the ball once the kicker has completed the run-up (feinting in the run-up is permitted); the referee cautions the kicker - the goalkeeper offends: - if the ball enters the goal, a goal is awarded
+- a penalty kick is kicked backwards - a team-mate of the identified kicker takes the kick; the referee cautions the player who took the kick - feinting to kick the ball once the kicker has completed the run-up (feinting in the run-up is permitted); the referee cautions the kicker the goalkeeper or a team-mate infringes the Laws of the Game: